estruyf/blog-content/content/posts/2020-03-18-using-the-new-multilingual-ap-is-in-modern-share-point.md

 To know the untranslated languages, you can use the same API as you used for retrieving the page variants: `https://tenant.sharepoint.com/sites/sitename/_api/sitepages/pages/getByUniqueId('<UniqueId>')?$select=Path,Version,Translations&$expand=Translations`.

-{{< caption "/2020/03/multilingual6.png" "Untranslated languages"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAABoSURBVG3BQQoCMRAAwZ5kD4uCv5D9/9MUBLPJTHsVsSrux+F+vdHPFz2CMRcqBATBqkJlW3NCayyDVFCyEoVSsgqF7aLsmcxM2hw8SlKpkm9bRjBeT+Z4ozD5bzsjyNap3kFoVZTy6wPurkrtT/V/wAAAAABJRU5ErkJggg==" "827" >}}
+{{< caption-new "/uploads/2020/03/multilingual6.png" "Untranslated languages"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAABoSURBVG3BQQoCMRAAwZ5kD4uCv5D9/9MUBLPJTHsVsSrux+F+vdHPFz2CMRcqBATBqkJlW3NCayyDVFCyEoVSsgqF7aLsmcxM2hw8SlKpkm9bRjBeT+Z4ozD5bzsjyNap3kFoVZTy6wPurkrtT/V/wAAAAABJRU5ErkJggg==" "827" >}}

 You can retrieve languages that are available for translation from the `UntranslatedLanguages` property.